Athletic injury, nagging pain, everyday wear and tear or post-op recovery can all lead you to physical therapy. Here’s what you can expect.

 So what exactly is physical therapy?
 According to the NIH, it’s “care that can help you get back, keep, or improve abilities that you need for daily life.”
 Injury, disease or medical treatment may have caused the loss of ability or loss of motion in the first place.
 Common reasons people go to PT include broken bones, stroke, major surgery and chronic pain.

-A doctor or a physiatrist (a physician that specializes in physical medicine and rehabilitation) can work with you to determine if physical therapy is right for you.
+A doctor or a rehabilitation professional can work with you to determine if physical therapy is right for you.

 Your first appointment